Floor

 Which slip test method is most appropriate?

-Ultimately there are very few scenarios where the BS 7976 Pendulum operated to the latest UKSRG Guidelines will not provide the most appropriate measure of slip resistance.
+From a safety point of few there are very few scenarios where the BS EN 16165 pendulum operated to the latest UKSRG Guidelines will not provide the most appropriate measure of slip resistance.

 -